-In Foundation Mathematics there is a strong emphasis on the use of mathematics in practical contexts encountered in everyday life in the community, at work and at study.
-It is recommended for students who may still require VCE maths but have not coped with Year 10 General Mathematics.
+Foundation Mathematics Units 1 & 2 provides for the continuing mathematical development of students with respect to problems encountered in practical contexts in everyday life at home, in the community, at work and in study.
+It is recommended for students who may still require VCE maths, but have not coped with Year 10 General Mathematics.